ss2cp/Nonparametric-Projects/README.md

 **Criteria for statistical significance is P<0.05.*

 ## Parametric versus Nonparametric Methods
 Whereas parametric tests make assumptions about the population distribution, nonparametric tests require minimal assumptions about the population distribution.
-The specific form of our data’s distribution is unknown and we do not have enough evidence to make strong assumptions such as population normality.
-Also our dataset contains a number of categorical variables of both types: ordinal and nominal.
+The specific form of our data’s distribution is unknown and we do not have enough evidence to make strong assumptions, such as population normality.
+Our dataset contains a number of categorical variables of both types: ordinal and nominal.
 Thus nonparametric is more applicable and should yield more reliable results compared to student t-test and other parametric tests.

 ##Summary Statistic
 The subgroup of data we will be using is extracted from the original “Adult” dataset, and all the observations extracted share a common value of 70 for the Age variable.
 The new dataset contains 89 observations for each of the original 13 variables, 5 of which are continuous.